changbenjamin/gordon/README.md

-# GordonRamsay Hypothesis Evaluation Model
+# Gordon: Towards Automating Scientific Taste

 ## Overview

-This repository contains code for a machine learning project aimed at evaluating the "goodness" of scientific hypotheses.
+This repository contains code for a machine learning project aimed at evaluating the quality of scientific hypotheses.
 The project utilizes two-stage neural networks to predict the quality of scientific hypotheses based on paper abstracts from bioRxiv and medRxiv.

 ## Data